Heart and Blood Conditions

 Symptoms of Pulmonary Atresia

 Most babies with pulmonary atresia show symptoms during the first few hours of life.
-However, in some babies, symptoms do not appear until a few days after birth.
+However, in some babies, symptoms do not show up until a few days after birth.

 If they do have symptoms, they may have these: